 Tony Browne has been Executive Chair of the New Zealand Contemporary China Research Centre and Chair of the Victoria University of Wellington Confucius Institute since 2011 when he retired from the Ministry of Foreign Affairs and Trade after nearly 39 years as a New Zealand diplomat.
-He is a member of the Executive Board of the New Zealand China Council and chair of the Council’s Education Working Group.
-He is also a Senior Consultant to Confucius Institute Headquarters in Beijing, one of twenty-two such appointees to this role in China and internationally.
+Tony was a member of the NZ China Council Executive Board from 2012 to 2019.
+He was also a Senior Consultant to the Confucius Institute Headquarters from 2014 to 2020.

 He filled senior roles in the management of New Zealand’s relations with China from 1994 to 2011.
 He was New Zealand Ambassador to China from 2004 to 2009 and Deputy Secretary of MFAT, with oversight of New Zealand’s relations with Asia, from 2009-2011.
 Prior to that, he had been the Director of the New Zealand Commerce and Industry Office in Taipei from 1994 to 1997 and Director of the North Asia Division of the Ministry of Foreign Affairs and Trade from January 2000 to November 2004.
 He was Chief of Protocol from 1998-2000.